 - Breast shields really work to teach the baby to latch.
 If the latch is correct breastfeeding should not hurt or bruise the nipple.
 I thought we had it in the first few weeks while using nipple cream for tenderness.
 Still, once latched not always latched, confusion can happen.
-Babies need reminders from time to time of how to latch correctly especially if offering a pacifier, bottle and are starting to find their fists.
+Babies need reminders from time to time of how to latch correctly, especially if offered a pacifier, or bottle and are starting to find their fists.
 Try using the breast shield at the beginning of a feed if not latching correctly, then, place your pinky in the corner of the mouth to unlatch the baby, remove the shield and try relatching again.
 Here’s a great video explaining how to breastfeed.

 - A recliner for laid-back breastfeeding is key for someone whose milk gushes out.
 To feed I use the Babyletto Kiwi Glider which is made with eco-performance fabric from recycled plastic bottles, is stain resistant, and water repellent.

 - A breastfeeding stool may sound strange, but your feet do need a good angle and height to prop up the baby without straining or tippy-toeing.
 Poufs are much more decorative but at the end of the day, cute does not mean effective.

 - Boobs out!
 Many women opt for a nursing bra when breastfeeding, but I recommend going braless and air drying your breasts after feeding as much as possible.
-If wearing a bra I prefer a wireless ribbed bra that won’t shape the breast.
+For day-to-day, I prefer a wireless ribbed bra that won’t shape the breast.
 Both Storq or Bonds are super comfy with nursing pads.
 When held in tightly the milk tends to fill in unnaturally and clog up, so try not to wear the baby in a carrier during the first few months as well and leave that up to the daddy.